UtrechtUniversity/Workshop-IRAS/docs/preparations.md

 The website of Mobatek has instructive [videos](https://mobaxterm.mobatek.net/demo.html) on how to login on a remote machine.

-Your remote host is `lisa.surfsara.nl` and you should use the login name you have received from SURFsara and the password you have entered when changing to original password.
+Your remote host is `lisa.surfsara.nl` and you should use the login name you have received from SURFsara and the password you have entered when you have changed the original password.
 After you have succesfully logged in with MobaXterm, you see a command prompt in the right pane and a file browser in the left pane.
 In the right pane (a.k.a. _terminal pane_) you can enter commands to the **Lisa** system.
 The left pane you can use for uploading and downloading files.

 ### Install Cyberduck (for mac users)